 So after I bought coffee in my tumbler, I hastened, walking straight a few steps before peeking at my right to see if the brown chair and table at the far corner was occupied.
 Luckily not, so my laptop was to be in the esteemed company of the power socket and WiFi.

-When I sit in this corner, I see: to my left is the restroom – the second most frequented space in the store – and I watch people walk toward me and turn so they wait in line if the restroom is occupied; the bottom half of the wall lining the length of the passage is wooded and it matches the brown hue of the chairs and desks; the top half is an off-white coat suggesting completeness, while the ceiling – an unadorned stretch of pipes and cables – infuses an ambiance of rawness.
-Next to the restroom is the Employees Only room, where stocks of beans, muffins, croissant, cheese danish sit fresh on iron shelves; and though the room stays locked unfortunately, the employees go in to also change their dress when their shift is over.
+When I sit in the corner: to my left is the restroom – the second most frequented space in the store – and I watch people walk toward me and turn so they wait in line if the restroom is occupied; the bottom half of the wall lining the length of the passage is wooded and it matches the brown hue of the chairs and tables; the top half is an off-white coat suggesting completeness, while the ceiling – an unadorned stretch of pipes and cables – infuses rawness.
+Next to the restroom is the Employees Only room, where stocks of beans, muffins, croissant, cheese danish sit fresh on iron shelves; and though the room stays locked, the employees go in to also change their dress when their shift is over.

-The more professional they look wearing green over black with a Starbucks cap crowning their pride, the more casual they step out of the room and sashay around when it’s time to head home.
-Men and women, young or old, wear ganjis and shorts, on several occasions than more — when, in the dying weeks of summer the weather’s skin-friendly and women, in particular, look hot and glamorous; to the extent that I remember a girl who had an extreme makeover and I called her, in my mind, Skimpy Dudette; and who would, I had seen, welcome customers with a “Hello Sir,” but wear casuals and she’d shoot “Cya Dude” if somebody said bye.
+The more professional they look wearing green over black with a Starbucks cap crowning their pride, the more casual they step out of the room and sashay around, when it’s time to head home.
+Men and women, young or old, wear ganjis and shorts, on several occasions than more, when, in the dying weeks of summer the weather’s skin-friendly, and women, in particular, look hot and glamorous; to the extent that I remember a girl who had an extreme makeover, and I called her, in my mind, Skimpy Dudette; and who would, I’d seen, welcome customers with a “Hello Sir,” but wear casuals and she’d shoot “Cya Dude” if somebody said bye.

 And I’ve reckoned that like the restroom instruction Employees must wash their hands … , their might be a stockroom instruction too, that Nobody must slide a pound cake into their shorts.